okfde/okfn.de/content/anniversary/_index.en.md

 ---
 title: 10 Years OKF DE
-blurb: What we do in short
+blurb: 10 Years OKF DE
-subblurb: Die Open Knowledge Foundation Deutschland hat in diesem Jahr 10.
-Geburtstag - das wollen wir feiern!
+subblurb: The Open Knowledge Foundation Germany has its 10th birthday this year - we want to celebrate!
 layout: anniversary
 meta: 10 Years OKF DE
 img_header: /okf/DarkBannerWarm.jpg
 ---

-Seit dem 19.
-Februar 2011 setzen wir uns für offenes Wissen sowie digitale Mündigkeit und den ethischen Umgang mit Technologie ein, zeigen deren demokratisches Potenzial und bringen Menschen zusammen.
-An diesem Tag wurde der Open Knowledge Foundation Deutschland e.V. in Berlin gegründet.
+Since February 19, 2011, we have been advocating open knowledge as well as digital literacy and the ethical use of technology, demonstrating its democratic potential and bringing people together.
+On this day, the Open Knowledge Foundation Deutschland e.V. was founded in Berlin.

-Seitdem haben wir 56 Projekte umgesetzt, (circa) 4700 Flaschen Mate getrunken und 55797 Commits in unserem GitHub-Repository gemacht.
-Es wurden OK Labs in 26 Städten gegründet und unsere Community ist auf sagenhafte 1387 Mitglieder angewachsen.
+Since then, we have implemented 56 projects, drunk (circa) 4700 bottles of mate, and made 55797 commits to our GitHub repository.
+OK Labs have been founded in 26 cities and our community has grown to a staggering 1387 members.

-Zum 10-jährigen Jubiläum blicken wir in loser Folge darauf zurück, was wir in den letzten Jahren erreicht haben.
-Wir sprechen mit Mitstreiter:innen der ersten Stunde, Wegbegleiter:innen, Freund:innen und Förder:innen und nehmen euch in Interviews, mit Blogposts und Videos mit in die ersten zehn Jahre OKF in Deutschland.
+To celebrate our 10th anniversary, we're taking a look back at what we've accomplished over the past few years.
+We talk to our early supporters, companions, friends and sponsors and take you on a journey through the first ten years of OKF in Germany in interviews, blogposts and videos.